espocrm/documentation/docs/administration/formula/datetime.md

     `datetime\addYears(dateStart, 1)`

-Adds YEARS to date or datetime VALUE.
+Adds YEARS to a date or datetime VALUE.
 YEARS can be negative.
 Returns a modified STRING value.

 ## datetime\closest